Lincoln Battalion: Composition

 Battalion members fought for many different reasons.
 For the 85 African-American members of the battalion, the Nationalist forces represented some of the same injustices they faced back in the U.S. The Nationalist army primarily consisted of colonial troops from Spain's African colonies or of conscripted blacks who were desperate to escape poverty.
 Furthermore, Franco was supported by the Italian army and air force, which had only recently conquered the African nation of Ethiopia.
 Several leaders characterized the war as a crusade against the "Africanization" of Spain, although it was the Nationalists who relied on African fighters.
 Langston Hughes, a journalist for the Baltimore Afro-American at the time, wrote, "Give Franco a hood, and he would be a member of the Ku Klux Klan."
-Though the Lincoln Battalion was, in large part, Jewish, it also included White and Black enlistees and was integrated.
+The Lincoln Battalion was about one-third Jewish, included White and Black enlistees and was integrated.

 Most of the original volunteers in the Lincoln Battalion were communists or Soviet sympathizers.
 It is difficult to list exactly how many members of the battalion were communists because political ideology was not a litmus test for serving in the war.
 Historians and veterans of the battalion estimate that between 50 and 80% of the battalion were actively communist.
 It is certain, though, that the vast majority of the commanding officers were communists and ethnically Jewish.
 Unlike most of their European counterparts, the Americans in the International Brigade were more likely to be students who had never seen military service before the Spanish Civil War.

 Not all combatants were motivated by ideological or political concerns.
 As Moe Fishman, a veteran of the battalion, recalled in 2006, "Some men were running away from bad marital or love situations, but what united all of us was that we hated fascism."
 Anti-fascism, more than any other single factor, is what motivated and united the volunteers of the Lincoln Battalion.